This blog may contain affiliate links. Read our disclosure policy for more info.

 Vudu is always busy, so if you plan on dining here for their busy lunch service, show up early to snag a seat.
 You could always grab a takeaway and walk through nearby Queenstown Gardens.

 Related Read: The trail in the Queenstown Gardens is one of the best easy hikes in Queenstown – find out what the rest are!

 5. Bean Around the World

-A quirky, lesser-known addition to the best coffee shops in Queenstown is the award-winning Bean Around the World on Athol Street (next to Four Square Alpine supermarket).
-Little-known to tourists and hidden away from the hustle and bustle, means Bean Around the World is my kind of place to sit and read on a dark and rainy day in Queenstown.
+A quirky, lesser-known addition to the best coffee shops in Queenstown is the award-winning Bean Around the World on Athol Street (next to Four Square Alpine – one of the best supermarkets in Queenstown).
+Little known to tourists and hidden away from the hustle and bustle is Bean Around the World which is my kind of place to sit and read on a dark and rainy day in Queenstown.